Pan (god): Literary revival

-In the late 18th century, interest in Pan revived among liberal scholars.
+In the late-eighteenth century, interest in Pan revived among liberal scholars.
 Richard Payne Knight discussed Pan in his Discourse on the Worship of Priapus (1786) as a symbol of creation expressed through sexuality.
 "Pan is represented pouring water upon the organ of generation; that is, invigorating the active creative power by the prolific element."

 John Keats's "Endymion" (1818) opens with a festival dedicated to Pan where a stanzaic hymn is sung in praise of him.
-Keats's account of Pan's activities is largely drawn from the Elizabethan poets.
+Keats drew most of his account of Pan's activities from the Elizabethan poets.
 Douglas Bush notes, "The goat-god, the tutelary divinity of shepherds, had long been allegorized on various levels, from Christ to 'Universall Nature' (Sandys); here he becomes the symbol of the romantic imagination, of supra-mortal knowledge.'"

-In the late 19th century Pan became an increasingly common figure in literature and art.
+In the late-nineteenth century Pan became an increasingly common figure in literature and art.
 Patricia Merivale states that between 1890 and 1926 there was an "astonishing resurgence of interest in the Pan motif".
 He appears in poetry, in novels and children's books, and is referenced in the name of the character Peter Pan.
-In the Peter Pan stories, Peter represents a golden age of pre-civilisation in both the minds of very young children, before enculturation and education, and in the natural world outside the influence of humans.
-Peter Pan's character is both charming and selfish emphasizing our cultural confusion about whether human instincts are natural and good, or uncivilised and bad.
+In the Peter Pan stories, Peter represents a golden age of pre-civilisation in both the minds of very young children (before enculturation and education), and in the natural world outside the influence of humans.
+Peter Pan's character is both charming and selfish - emphasizing our cultural confusion about whether human instincts are natural and good, or uncivilised and bad.
 J. M. Barrie describes Peter as 'a betwixt and between', part animal and part human, and uses this device to explore many issues of human and animal psychology within the Peter Pan stories.

 Arthur Machen's 1894 novella The Great God Pan uses the god's name in a simile about the whole world being revealed as it really is: "seeing the Great God Pan".
-The novella is considered by many (including Stephen King) as being one of the greatest horror stories ever written.
+The novella is considered by many (including Stephen King) as being one of the greatest horror-stories ever written.